Adeur93/Sticker-Templates-for-MMP/README.md

 # **Customizable Sticker templates for MMP**

-Editable templates so you can design your own Miyoo Mini Plus stickers.
+Edit these templates and design your own Miyoo Mini Plus stickers.
 Includes templates for Front skin, Back label and Battery cover in PSD format.